niplav/site/nuclear.md

 in 1996, with the exception of non-signatories like India, Pakistan (both last testing weapons in 1998) and North Korea (tests during the 2010s).

-I see two arguments in favor of restarting some limited nuclear tests, and a couple of weak counter-arguments.
+I see two strong arguments in favor of restarting some limited nuclear tests, and a couple of weak counter-arguments.

 Reinstating such tests would include public announcement of their time & place, with penalties for unannounced tests.